Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Email Marketing Integration Support

-Email list is the biggest asset of an online business.
+Email lists are the biggest asset of an online business.
 Blog is no exception.

-In the context of blogging, you can use your email list as an added bargaining power when sending partnership proposal to potential clients.
+In the context of blogging, you can use your email list as an added bargaining power when sending a partnership proposal to a potential client.

 To build an email list, you need an email opt-in form connected to an email marketing platform like MailerLite, Mailchimp to MailPoet.